 - to help to prevent and detect fraud or loss;

 - to process orders which you place for goods or services from us;

-- for improvement and maintenance of our website and preparing reports or compiling statistics in order to improve our goods and services.
-Such details will be anonymised as far as is reasonably possible and you will not be identifiable from the information collected;
+- for improving and maintaining our website and preparing reports or compiling statistics to improve our goods and services.
+Such details will be anonymised as far as is reasonably possible, and you will not be identifiable from the information collected;

-- to monitor your interactions with us and our brand online, if you contact us on social media, including Messenger and Web Chat, where it is in our legitimate interests to do so for market research and for planning future marketing campaigns;
+- to monitor your interactions with our brand and us online, if you contact us on social media, including Messenger and Web Chat, where it is in our legitimate interests to do so for market research and for planning future marketing campaigns;

 - to amplify an event to a broader audience and for internal presentation purposes, we may use your photograph or video footage from an event where it is in our legitimate interests for marketing and business development purposes or where we have your consent;

 - to contact you to invite you to write a news article about our products and services; to invite you to events, send you promotional material and for press releases if you are a journalist, where it is in our legitimate interests;